Democratic Autonomous Administration of North and East Syria: Post-Assad conflict and integration

 During the November 2024 Syrian opposition offensives, which toppled the Assad regime, the SDF captured the southeastern city of Deir ez-Zor.
-SDF forces withdrew from Deir ez-Zor following protests of local population and the city was swiftly occupied by Tahrir al-Sham.
+SDF forces subsequently withdrew from Deir ez-Zor following protests by the local population, and the city was swiftly occupied by Tahrir al-Sham.
 On 12 December, DAANES announced that it had adopted the flag of the Syrian revolution as the official flag of Syria.

 Despite the collapse of the Assad regime, Turkey and Turkish-backed SNA fighters in northern Syria launched an offensive against SDF forces.
 On 9 December, SNA fighters captured the city of Manbij.
-The Turkish/SNA offensive continued with the 2024 Kobani clashes which ended in a victory for the SDF.
-This came following a US mediated truce and an SNA failure to capture Tishrin Dam and Qara-Qowzak Bridge.
+The Turkish/SNA offensive continued with the 2024 Kobani clashes, which ended in a victory for the SDF.
+This followed a US-mediated truce and an SNA failure to capture Tishrin Dam and Qara-Qowzak Bridge.
 This was followed by a counter-offensive in the East Aleppo offensive (2024–2025).
+The 10 March agreement ceasefire was brokered by the International Coalition, keeping the disputed dams under SDF control until the agreement expired on 1 January 2026.